Fact Book Highlights

 large part of basic research in the U.S. and Canada.

 Library Collections and Services

-volumes, 3.6 million pieces of microforms and nearly 26,000 subscriptions.
+volumes, nearly 3.8 million pieces of microforms, and nearly 25,000 subscriptions.

 Computing and Information Services